awgraves/homelab-chronicles/content/ch-2-ssh.md

 But its easier to do: `ssh-copy-id -i <my public key name> andrew@192.168.0.17`

-Now my SSH key pairs are set and I successfully authenticate. 🔑
+Now my SSH keys are all set. 🔑

 ![ssh key login](/ssh_key_login.png)

 ### Hostname Alias

-Entering `192.168.0.17` to connect is tedious.
+Typing out `192.168.0.17` to connect is tedious.

 Luckily I can 'alias' this to an easier name.